Termini Imerese: Medieval and industrial era

+Modern era

 Between 1970 and 2011, Termini was home to a large Fiat automobile manufacturing facility, where small cars such as the 126, the original Panda, and the Punto have been manufactured.
 The plant was the sole assembly site for the second generation Lancia Ypsilon built between 2005 and 2011.
 In 2006 the plant celebrated its four millionth car produced.
 At the end of 2011, Fiat sold the plant to Chinese car manufacturer Chery.
-Since 1 January 2015, has been owned by Blutec.
+From January 2015, it was owned by Blutec, until its owner was arrested by the Guardia di Finanza in 2020.
+The plant was subsequently put up for sale again in 2023.

 There is also a power station operated by Enel with a generation capacity of 454 MW.